Nowicki, Matthew (1910-1950)

 In 1949, Nowicki also collaborated with Eero Saarinen on the development of a campus masterplan and a series of building designs for the newly-organized Brandeis University in Massachusetts.
 This plan was only partially executed.

-On the international front, Nowicki associated himself with Albert Mayer of the Massachusetts firm of Mayer and Wittlesey in the design of an urban plan for Chandigarh, the new capital for the state of Punjab, in India.
+On the international front, Nowicki associated himself with Albert Mayer of the New York firm of Mayer and Whittlesey in the design of an urban plan for Chandigarh, the new capital for the state of Punjab, in India.
 Nowicki and Mayer provided an overall geometric order in their city plan, which was inflected at the neighborhood level to respond to topography, prevailing winds and proposed uses.
 Although the pair was not hired to produce architectural designs, Nowicki spent two months in India absorbing Hindu culture and waiting for the local planners to organize themselves, during which time he produced a number of detailed sketches for structures to be built in the new city.

 On his way back to the United States in 1950, Nowicki was killed in a plane crash near Cairo.
 The successor to Nowicki and Mayer was the French architect Le Corbusier, who retained their overall plan while changing their Garden City-inspired curvilinear neighborhood designs to a formal grid.
 Le Corbusier did, however, retain Nowicki’s palette of native stone and concrete for his subsequent buildings.
 His design for the arena in Raleigh was completed by Deitrick’s firm and opened for use for the State Fair of 1952.